The best practices mentioned in this post are exclusively meant for folks whose email list size is 100k or more.

 Segmentation essentially means splitting your email lists into various interest or behavior groups.
 This further allows you to treat these sub-lists (or segments) based on what resonates best with them.
 With the email marketing segmentation techniques, you are no longer relying on a spray and pray approach.

-If your business serves a heterogeneous set of users who behave differently over email then you should be segmenting your email list.
+If your business emails serves a heterogeneous set of users who behave differently over email then you should be segmenting your email list.
 The phrase 'behave differently' is subjective and you would be the best judge of this.

 Here are the few signs of that: